L-B-X/LBXStripper/README.md

 # LBXStripper
 Lua Reascript for Reaper to create custom channel strips

-Please note:  This version of script has been superceded by the Stripper2: https://github.com/L-B-X/LBXStripper2 Data files created by Stripper are fully compatible with the newer Stripper2 script.
+Please note:  This version of script has been superceded by the Stripper2 script here: https://github.com/L-B-X/LBXStripper2 Data files created by Stripper are fully compatible with the newer Stripper2 script.

 ----------------------------